open-wc/open-wc/docs/faq/rerender.md

-# General JavaScript
+# Rerender not triggered

-## Modifying an Array or Object's Members Does not Trigger Rerender
+# Modifying an Array or Objects Members Does not Trigger Rerender

 Imagine the following scenario: you've created a custom element which observes an `items` property:
 ```js